 Assessment of test data from an overseas source

-This laboratory is authorised by the National Association of Testing Authorities (NATA) to test a wide range of rehabilitation equipment to Australian and International Standards.
-We can also give opinion on the adequacy of overseas testing documentation for claims of compliance with Australian Standards.
+As well as being authorised by the National Association of Testing Authorities (NATA) to test to Australian and International Standards, we can also give opinion on the adequacy of overseas testing documentation for claims of compliance with Australian Standards.

 Below are listed some examples of the opinions available from source documents: